PrincetonUniversity/VST/BUILD_ORGANIZATION.md

 VST make supports the below options to control which CompCert is used:
 - `COMPCERT=platform`: (default) choose 32 or 64 bit platform supplied x86 variant, dependent on BITSIZE, ARCH can be left empty or must be x86
 - `COMPCERT=bundled`: build and use bundled 32 or 64 x86 variant, dependent on BITSIZE, ARCH can be left empty or must be x86
-- `COMPCERT=nundled_new`: build and use bundled compcert_new 32 or 64 x86 variant, dependent on BITSIZE, ARCH can be left empty or must be x86
+- `COMPCERT=bundled_new`: build and use bundled compcert_new 32 or 64 x86 variant, dependent on BITSIZE, ARCH can be left empty or must be x86
 - `COMPCERT=src_dir`: build and use in source folder COMPCERT_SRC_DIR the variant specified by ARCH and BITSIZE
-- `COMPCERT=inst_dir`: use prebuilt CompCert in COMPCERT_INST_DIR - BITSIZE and ARCH can be left empty or must match The above settings for COMPCERT are keywords and not placeholders.
+- `COMPCERT=inst_dir`: use prebuilt CompCert in COMPCERT_INST_DIR - BITSIZE and ARCH can be left empty or must match

+The above settings for COMPCERT are keywords and not placeholders.
 If required additional information is given with these variables:
 - `COMPCERT_SRC_DIR`: absolute or relative CompCert source path
 - `COMPCERT_INST_DIR`: usually absolute CompCert installation path or source path with in-place build

 The below options can be given in addition in order to chose the architecture.
-If CompCert is built from sources, this does configure CompCert accordingly.
+If CompCert is built from sources, this configures CompCert accordingly.
-If `COMPCERT=inst_dir` is chosen, the blow options must match the specified installation if they are given.
+If `COMPCERT=inst_dir` is chosen, the below options must match the specified installation if they are given.
-If `COMPCERT=platform` is chosen, `BITSIZE` can be specified, but teh architecture is ignored.
+If `COMPCERT=platform` is chosen, `BITSIZE` can be specified, but the architecture is ignored.
 - `BITSIZE=32` (default)
 - `BITSIZE=64`
 - `ARCH=x86`: (default) Intel x86, 32 and 64 bit
 - `ARCH=aarch64`: 64 bit ARM architecture
 - `ARCH=powerpc`: 32 bit power PC architecture

 In case you want to regenerate the clightgen Coq files for the examples, you need to specify an absolute path to a clightgen executable.
 This is useful in case you want to check the examples for non x86 architectures.
 Please take care that this matches